-Inside Liam Hemsworth's Unbeatable Bond With His Brothers
+Why You Just Can't Beat the Bond Between Luke, Chris and Liam Hemsworth - E!
+Online

 But really, they've come quite far.

-"He's my hero," Liam told GQ about Chris last spring.
+"He's my hero," Liam told GQ about Chris in 2019.
 "I look up to him.
 He's honestly my last call, when I find myself in a position where I'm 50-50 about a script, then I call Chris.
 And his opinion, I trust more than anyone in my team."

 And they never really considered themselves rivals for roles because of their six-year age difference.
 Well, except that one...